makkus/freckles/docs/freckles_command.rst

       => ok (changed)

 Voilà!
 Now we can prepare hosts for all *freckle* folders that contain code that needs *Vagrant* and potentially some *Vagrant plugins*!

+As mentioned above, more documentation on the topic of writing *freckle adapters*  can be found :doc:`here </writing_freckles_adapters>`.

 .. _vagrant: https://www.vagrantup.com